jomaway/typst-bytefield/lib/api.typ

 ///   - `"bounds"` shows a number for every start and end bit of a field.
 ///   - `"offsets"` shows a number for every start bit of a field.
 /// - numbers (auto, none): if none is specified no numbers will be shown on the header.
 This is useful to show only labels.
+/// - marker (bool, array): defines if marker lines are shown under a label.
+/// - angle (angle): The rotation angle of the label.
+/// - fill (color): The background of the header.
+/// - stroke (color): The border stroke of the header.
+/// - text-size(length): The text-size for the header labels and numbers.
 /// - ..args (int, content): The numbers and labels which should be shown on the header.
 ///   The number will only be shown if it is inside the range.
 ///   If a `content` value follows a `int` value it will be interpreted as label for this number.